Robert Kipp: Iraq Veteran, Record-Breaking Superintendent, SPS Alum

 Veterans need to know that anything is possible.
 The character you gained in the military—that attitude of failure is not an option, of trust, teamwork, and dedication—most of the population does not have that.
 For you, anything is possible.

-Learn more about the Master of Science in Construction Administration program at Columbia University’s School of Professional Studies.
+Learn more about the Master of Science in Construction Administration program at Columbia University’s School of Professional Studies and visit Student Financial Services for information about benefits and resources for veterans and service members at Columbia University.